8 AI tools like ChatGPT built for research

 8. Research Rabbit

 Research Rabbit visualizes research connections as interactive networks, showing relationships between papers, authors, and topics.
-It's great ChatGPT alternative foraAcademics seeking to understand broader research contexts and discover connected work.
+It's great ChatGPT alternative for academics seeking to understand broader research contexts, discover connected work or find research gaps.

 Key features